chapmanjacobd/library/README.md

     lb tubewatch maker.db

 If you like this I also have a [web version](https://unli.xyz/eject/)--but this Python version has more features and it can handle a lot more data.

+## Quick Start -- tabs (track generic websites)

+tabs provides a way to organize your visits to URLs that you want to visit every once in a while.

+If you want to track _changes_ to websites over time there are better tools out there, like `huginn`, `changedetection.io`, or `urlwatch`.

+The use-case of tabs are websites that you know are going to change: subreddits, games, or tools that you want to use for a few minutes by a certain frequency (day/week/month/year).

+### 1. Add your websites

+    lb tabsadd --freqency monthly --category fun https://old.reddit.com/r/Showerthoughts/top/?sort=top&t=month https://old.reddit.com/r/RedditDayOf/top/?sort=top&t=month

+Depending on your shell you may need to quote the URLs.

+If you use Fish shell know that you can enable features to make pasting easier:

+    set -U fish_features stderr-nocaret qmark-noglob regex-easyesc ampersand-nobg-in-token

+Also I recommend turning Ctrl+Backspace into a super-backspace for repeating similar commands with different long URLs:

+    echo 'bind \b backward-kill-bigword' >> ~/.config/fish/config.fish

+### 2. Add tb to cron

+lb tabs is meant to run once a day.
+Here is how you would configure it to run once per day via cron:

+    45 9 * * * DISPLAY=:0 lb tabs

+You can also invoke tabs manually:

+    lb tabs -L 1  # open one tab

+nb. if you run out of tabs it is possible that running lb tabs does nothing.
+Wait for one freqency cycle to pass or add more tabs.

 ## Things to know